 No. This violates NPC Circular No. 20-01, which provides that a borrower’s photo can be used only for Know Your Client (KYC) purposes.
 It expressly provides that in no way shall the borrower’s photo be used to harass or embarrass them to collect an unpaid online loan in the Philippines.

 You may find yourself deleting text or email messages sent by the collecting agent who has been harassing or threatening you.
 Don’t.

 Arrange and prepare these messages as evidence of the harassment or threats.
 Make sure that you put all the evidence and be as detailed as possible.

 Filing a formal complaint before a regulatory agency or a court is like baking.
-Before you begin, you have to make sure that you have all the ingredients with you.
+Before you begin, you have to make sure that you have prepared all the ingredients.

 In this case, you must have all the proof against the lender or collecting agent who is harassing or threatening you.
 Complaints that are filed in court or regulatory agencies that do not have enough information to support the allegations are likely to be dismissed.

 "Where do I report online lending harassment in the Philippines?"
 Once you are armed with the information about your rights and your supporting documents, you can pursue filing a formal complaint with the regulatory agency (SEC, BSP, or NPC) to stop these lenders or collecting agents from abusive practices.